-Having posted a couple of pictorial walks, it occurred to me while walking Woody at Ham Hill the other day that I should post some from there, and specifically of the locations I used within ‘The Multiverse of Max Tovey’.
-If you haven’t come across the book yet, there is a separate page for it, but in brief it’s about a troubled teenage boy who comes to live at the Prince of Wales Inn, Ham Hill, Somerset (the largest hill fort in the country), only to discover to his equal delight and alarm that most of his troubles stem from him being a time traveller.
+Having posted a couple of ‘photo blog walks’, as I call them, it occurred to me while walking Woody at Ham Hill the other day that I should post some from there, and specifically of the locations I used within my book ‘The Multiverse of Max Tovey’.
+If you haven’t come across the book yet, in brief it’s about a troubled teenage boy who comes to live at the Prince of Wales Inn, Ham Hill, Somerset (the largest hill fort in the country), only to discover to his equal delight and alarm that most of his troubles stem from him being a time traveller.

 Of course, the book takes place in a wet and windy January, and most of these pictures were taken yesterday, when it was sunny.
 I should have gone today instead, as it’s now pouring with rain – you’ll just have to use your imagination!

-Below is South Somerset District Council’s official tourist map of Ham Hill (right click the link to open it in a new tab – it’s about 18mb, so it shouldn’t take too long over a decent connection), on which I have put the two routes as dotted lines, Route 1 in red, and Route 2 in blue.
+Below is South Somerset District Council’s official tourist map of Ham Hill – it will open in a new tab, and it’s about 18mb, so it shouldn’t take too long over a decent connection – on which I have put the two routes as dotted lines, Route 1 in red, and Route 2 in blue.

 So, we start at the Prince of Wales, of course…

-…and one of the great beer garden views, over three very ancient fields known as the Under Warren.
-They are so called because in the 14th century the field above, behind those tall trees to the right, was used to farm rabbits.
+The fields are so called because, in the 14th century, the field above, behind those tall trees to the right, was used to farm rabbits.
 Unfortunately, they very quickly escaped, and so the venture was abandoned.
 Their descendants are no doubt still hopping around the hill today.